kumargejara/OCIPolicyMgmt/README.md

 # OCIPolicyMgmt

-This repo manages all OCI policies
+This repo manages all OCI policies testing